Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 ### Torch

-Adventuring gear, 1 cp, S.
+Adventuring gear, 1 cp, M. (Stacks to 10)

 A Torch burns for 1 hour, casting Bright Light in a 20-foot radius and Dim Light for an additional 20 feet.
 When you take the Attack action, you can attack with the Torch, using it as a Simple Melee weapon.
 On a hit, the target takes 1 Fire damage.